gvrkiran/whatsapp-public-groups/README.md

 ## Ethics note

 * The data collection process and the (anonymised) dataset provided here are only for research purposes.

+* We do not release the original message content publicly.
+If you are interested in the content, for research purposes, please contact us.

 * As we note in the <a href="https://users.ics.aalto.fi/kiran/content/whatsapp.pdf">paper</a>, any member of a group (public or not) is allowed according to WhatsApp legal restrictions to export group message data.
 Since we were a member of the group when collecting the data, we do not break the WhatsApp privacy policy rules.